Ultimate Dominican Hidden Gems Guide: Beaches + Islands

 Must-Do Activities: Sunbathing, swimming, snorkeling, whale watching.

-Check out a highly rated whale watching tour that includes a trip to the island & buffet:
+Check out a highly rated tours that includes a trip to the island & buffet:

 Source: Dominican Emotion